 It is important to note that sitting too close to the steering wheel or not sitting in the center of the seat with your back to the seatback could make an airbag injury more likely.
 You should also avoid putting your arms or legs over the panel where the airbag deploys.
 Typically, you want to stay a minimum of 10 inches away from the steering wheel.

-Common Airbag Injuries Suffered in Collisions
+What Are Some Common Airbag Injuries in Harrisburg Car Crashes?

 You could suffer various injuries when the frontal airbag deploys in a collision.
 Some of these injuries include: